2023 Annual Town Hall Exhibit

-The over-fifty framed photographs in the exhibit were shot on location by Texas legendary screenwriter and the miniseries’ executive producer, Bill Wittliff.
+The 55 framed photographs in the exhibit were shot on location by Texas legendary screenwriter and the miniseries’ executive producer, Bill Wittliff.
+In the library downstairs were rare and authentic western saddlebags, spurs, lariats and more.

-The traveling exhibit — created as part of the permanent Wittliff Collections at Texas State University in San Marcos — is sponsored by Humanities Texas, a non-profit state affiliate of the National Endowment for the Humanities.
+The traveling exhibit — part of the permanent Wittliff Collections at Texas State in San Marcos — was sponsored by Humanities Texas, a nonprofit state affiliate of the National Endowment for the Humanities.

 There’s So Much to Lonesome Dove